goshiphq/goship-cms/content/articles/ltl-freight-shipping.md

 ### Shipping to Canada

-Apart from cross-country shipping, GoShip.com provides shipping to and from [Canada](/articles/international-shipping).
+Apart from cross-country shipping, GoShip provides shipping to and from [Canada](/articles/international-shipping).
 If needed, we can help you with a customs broker.
 A professional broker will help you with all the documents, customs clearance, and more.

 ## What LTL freight services do we provide?